tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 * Convergence of the results

-There are three test cases: Al, MgO and Si.
+There are two test cases: Al and MgO.
 The data provided includes the IFCs and the unitcell obtained from previous DFT calculations.
 This data is not meant to produce converged results.

 # Before running the tutorial: